 The basis of property acquired by gift is generally the basis of the property in the hands of the donor.
 The basis of property acquired from a decedent is generally the fair market value at the date of death.
 See Pub.
-544 for details.
+551 for details.

 Increase the cost or other basis of an original issue discount (OID) debt instrument by the amount of OID that has been included in gross income for that instrument.
+See Pub.
+550 for details.

 If a charitable contribution deduction is allowed because of a bargain sale of property to a charitable organization, the adjusted basis for purposes of determining gain from the sale is the amount that has the same ratio to the adjusted basis as the amount realized has to the fair market value.
+See Pub.
+544 for details.